cibi-sudo/Cucumber-Framework/README.md

 # Cucumber_Framework
-This is a cucumber hybrid framework that uses JUnit, page object model, and extent report for test automation.
+This is a cucumber framework that uses JUnit, page object model, and extent report for test automation.

 # Features
 Uses Cucumber BDD syntax for writing test cases.